-Thet simplest form of chaos synchronization and the best way to explain it, is identical synchronization (IS), also referred to as Conventional or Complete synchronization (see [4]).
+The simplest form of chaos synchronization and the best way to explain it is identical synchronization (IS), also referred to as Conventional or Complete synchronization, see [4].
 It is also the most typical form of chaotic synchronization often observable in two identical systems.

 There are various processes leading to synchronization, depending on the used particular coupling configuration they could be very different.
-So, one has to distinguish between the two following main situations, even if they are, in some sense, similar : the uni-directional and the bi-directional coupling.
-Indeed, synchronization of chaotic systems is often studied for schemes of the form :
+Thus, one has to distinguish the following two main situations, even if they are, in some sense, similar: the uni-directional and the bi-directional coupling.
+Indeed, synchronization of chaotic systems is often studied for schemes of the form: